-Offshore wind turbines currently being deployed, such as the Siemens Wind D6 6MW, contain 5800kg of neodymium magnets overall (compared to 2kg in an average electric vehicle motor).
-These magnets, which are not pure neodymium but in an alloy with iron, could be adapted and reused in the production of electric vehicle motors or crushed and recycled.
-Currently the full motors are typically exported without controls on the end-of-life of those materials.
+Offshore wind turbines currently being deployed, In the case of neodymium magnets, these have such as the Siemens Wind D6 6MW, contain a high market value, currently estimated at 5800kg of neodymium magnets overall (compared £3-8 per kg but the recycling supply chain is to 2kg in an average electric vehicle motor).
+These immature and geographically very spread out. magnets, which are not pure neodymium but in an Copper is valued at around £6 per kg, but is easier alloy with iron, could be adapted and reused in the to recover, available in larger quantities, and there production of electric vehicle motors or crushed are large and efficient logistics networks in place. and recycled.
+Currently the full motors are typically exported without controls on the end-of-life of Currently there are no sector-wide or national plans those materials.